 We got out immediately after passing under the Tumalo Road overpass.
 The small parking lot was full that Saturday afternoon, so we had left a car on the roadside right across from it.
 There were also people parking along the roads near Tumalo Coffee House, which is just a block away.

 If you’ve worked up an appetite, it’s just a short walk down Cook Ave to the food carts in Tumalo.
 We’ll definitely have to do that next time.

 Our total time on the river was about 90 minutes.
 That includes some time floating the State Park, since we hiked up the riverside trail a bit before putting in.

 Tumalo Road to Twin Bridges

-As we got out at Tumalo Road, we saw quite a few people starting their float at the same spot.
+As we got out at Tumalo Road on that first run, we saw quite a few people starting their float at the same spot.
 We asked them how far they were going, and they said they had left their cars at Twin Bridges.
-They estimated it would take around 2 hours, maybe less.
+They estimated it would take around 2 hours.
 And they said that section of river is also a mix of slow, glassy spots as well as some shallow sections and minor rapids.

 If you’ve floated this area of the river, please let us know your tips.
 We always aim to keep our information up-to-date and accurate so that everyone can enjoy a safe experience while roaming around Redmond!